Hasankeyf, Turkey: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Ensure that you choose the right type.
-A lot of adapters for sale now are simply plug changers and expect your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types C and F. Check that you choose the necessary type.
+Many adapters that you can buy are simply plugs and require your electronics to convert the voltage themselves.
 If your electronics can't do that they could get destroyed.
-This one should be appropriate for most countries.
+This one should work in most places.

 March

-If you are traveling to Hasankeyf in March, you will notice that it is chilly.
-Expect it to rain sometimes.
+If you go to Hasankeyf in March, you will notice that it is relatively cool.
+Expect it to rain once in a while.
 Daytime temperatures are in the 50s F (low 10s C).

 What to wear/what to pack: